justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 You'll notice that this commit does a little more.
 The hunk produces contiguous lines as before.
 The hunk also affects contiguous lines.
-That is because this commit does not add a new file; it changes an existing file.
+That is because this commit does not add a new file; it changes an existing file by replacing some contiguous lines with some other contiguous lines.

 ## Why